rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ### Set Linode Name Servers on Web Hosting

-The typical scenario is that you purchased and registered a domain name through one of the popular shared web hosting provider.
-Now you need to have the domain name point to your Linode server.
+The typical scenario is that you purchased and registered a domain name through one of the popular providers such as Bluehost, Godaddy, or Fatcow.
+Now you need to have the domain point to your Linode server.
 Navigate to the Control Panel on your shared web hosting.

 We will use Fatcow shared web hosting in this example.